emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 - What is the total population of all the countries in the database?
 - What is the average median age of the countries?
 - What is the average median age of countries where the median age is greater than 20?
-- country with the highest fertility rate?
+- Country with the highest fertility rate?
-- country with the lowest fertility rate?
+- Country with the lowest fertility rate?

 ### Alternative questions regarding the analysis
--  names of countries with a total population greater than 1000?
+-  Names of countries with a total population greater than 1000?
--  countries where the median age is greater than 20 and the population density is more than 10 people per square kilometer?
+-  Countries where the median age is greater than 20 and the population density is more than 10 people per square kilometer?
--  countries where either the median age is greater than 20 or the population density is more than 10 people per square kilometer?
+-  Countries where either the median age is greater than 20 or the population density is more than 10 people per square kilometer?

 ### 1. The views of all the records and details of countries from the database?
 ```sql